thomaswpp/mpquic-sbd/README.md

-# MPQUIC-SBD: A Multipath QUIC Protocol Implementation with support of RFC8382 Standard for Shared Bottleneck Detection
+# MPQUIC-SBD: Multipath QUIC with support of the RFC8382 Standard for Shared Bottleneck Detection

 This repository contains the software artefacts we implemented for research purposes of the following publication:
 ```